 Our combustion diagnostic process typically includes:

-- Injector inspection
+- Injector inspection and performance review

 - Turbo boost pressure testing

-- Fuel system analysis
+- Fuel-system analysis

-- Airflow inspection
+- Airflow and intake inspection

-- Compression testing
+- Compression testing when needed

-Advanced inspections are available through:
+Advanced inspections are available through: Computerized Marine Engine Survey Diagnostics Center.

 Caterpillar Marine Diesel Service in Ventura & Channel Islands Harbor